ariba1039/ariba1039/README.md

+#Hi 👋,

-##Hi 👋, I'm Ariba hussain
-'m a Software Engineer from PAKISTAN
-➮ In addition to that, I use Provider, for app state management.
+I'm Ariba hussain 'm a Software Engineer from PAKISTAN ➮ In addition to that, I use Provider, for app state management.
-➮ Whereas for the back-end services, I completely rely on RESTful API, Firebase.

 ➮ Depending on the project requirement, I use `shared_preferences`, `sqflite` or `hive` for local data storage.

 ☞ Connect with me: 👉 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/ariba1039/)